 These medications can help prevent any discomfort during the Christmas holiday.
 However, if you are taking any prescription medications, first discuss with your doctor on whether you should take any of the above-mentioned medications.

 Always ensure that the medications in your cabinet are ready to use, if they have passed the use-by-date, return them to your pharmacy.
-Also, be sure to get your prescription medication on time as the hospital operating time is different during the holidays.
+If you need immediate assistance with medication or have concerns during the holidays, visit Alamo City Urgent Care to get the help you need.